mayank1612/namaste-react/README.md

 - falsy values = null, undefined, false, 0, "", NaN
 - truthy values means all values except falsy values
 - In useState, whenever using state variable to update new value, use function version in setState
-- state variable will change only when it is rerendered, so it clubs all state changes when performed multiple at a time without using function on same state and in result update only last useState
+- "state variable will change only when it is rerendered", so it clubs all state changes when performed multiple at a time without using callback function on same state and in result update only last useState